Man from Del Rio

 Man from Del Rio is a 1956 Western film directed by Harry Horner and written by Richard Carr.
 Released on October 30, 1956, by United Artists, the film stars Anthony Quinn, Katy Jurado, Peter Whitney, Douglas Fowley, John Larch, Whit Bissell, and Douglas Spencer.

 Plot

-Dave is a gunfighter who beats two other gunfighters in a duel and gets hired as the new sheriff.
+Dave Robles is a gunfighter from Mexico who beats two other gunfighters in a duel in an American border town, and he is hired as the new sheriff.
 His popularity with the lower elements of society quickly fades away, and the rich begin to despise him.